 If you participate in the email list or private forums you may find other investigators you will begin to know and trust.
 This is something you will have to be actively pursuing.
 I found people I trusted in my area to give cases to when I couldn’t work the case or didn’t want to work them.
 By giving cases away I built a connection with those investigators that I would call and ask questions about things I didn’t know specifically for my state.
 And that has been very helpful.

 I personally believe there is a better chance networking in a state association with people in your state.
-You will see these people during conferences and it will be easier to building relationships.
+You will see these people during conferences and it will be easier to build relationships.

 If you’re worried about making connections across the country or finding vendor work you will find that type of work in Yahoo Groups for private investigators.